 UPDATE: Should You Postpone College Due to COVID-19?

-The coronavirus pandemic has affected many aspects of college life, and it may lead to you reconsidering your choice to attend college.
+Although the coronavirus pandemic is slowly winding down in some places, it is still affecting many aspects of college life, and may lead you to reconsider your choice to attend college.
 One potential option is to take a gap year and postpone college for a year.
 For all the pros and cons of taking a gap year during the pandemic, check out our guide on whether you should defer college due to the coronavirus.

 4 Major Benefits of Going to College